vmware/vmware-aria-operations-integration-sdk/docs/guides/adding_content.md

           └── resources.properties
         ```

+    ???+ note

-    > Note: A newly created dashboard will not contain a `resources` directory, unless it was cloned and/or edited from an existing dashboard that contained localization (See [Adding Localization](#adding-localization)).
+        A newly created dashboard will not contain a `resources` directory, unless it was cloned and/or edited from an existing dashboard that contained localization (See [Adding Localization](#adding-localization)).
 If localization is not required, ignore the `resources` directories in the following steps.

     Unzip the file and move the root `dashboard` directory to the `[project_dir]/content/dashboards` directory.
 The `dashboard` directory and dashboard file (`dashboard.json`) can be renamed, but should match.
 For example, with two dashboards, `myDashboard` and `myOtherDashboard`, the project's content directory should look like this: